 See accompanying notes to consolidated financial statements.

 Note 1 - Organization and Summary of Significant Accounting Policies:

-The Christensen Fund (The Christensen Fund or Christensen) is a nonprofit, tax-exempt, primarily grant making, private foundation established in 1957 through contributions from Allen D. and Carmen M. Christensen.
-Christensen's mission is rooted in their deep interest in the processes of creativity in the arts, promotion of knowledge through varied approaches to education, conservation of the natural environment, and the values of immersing ourselves in different cultures and their geographical settings.
+The Christensen Fund (The Christensen Fund or Christensen) is a nonprofit, tax-exempt, primarily grantmaking, private foundation established in 1957 through contributions from Allen D. and Carmen M. Christensen.